dvettkoe/SwimmingVideoAnalysis/README.md

 #### Notes

+<sup>1</sup>After combining tracks the index should refresh and only show the first track number to which tracks were combined and remove the others from the table.
+Deleting tracks should also result in removing of the track row and therefore index number from the table.
+However, sometimes it is possible that the index is numbering the rows from 1 to n (end of the rows) - in this case the search function will not work properly as well as it is difficult to use the table as a reference.
+To solve this problem an easy fix is to right-click the index (left, light-grey cloumn) and click on "Toggle Index".
+The index should now be displayed correctly.

-<sup>1</sup>Should you have combined wrong tracks or deleted wrong tracks and have noticed later then one step, you cannot undo it within the program.
+<sup>2</sup>Should you have combined wrong tracks or deleted wrong tracks and have noticed later then one step, you cannot undo it within the program.
 Instead, note the number (and name can be seen above the video window) of video you are analyzing and close the program.
 Now go to the directory which you analyzed in your file browser and locate the two following files: “x_tracks.txt.temp.xlsx” and “x_tracks.txt.temp_undo.xlsx” for the video you made a mistake.
 Delete both files.
 Afterwards, go into the “tracks_processed” folder of this directory and open the “x_log.txt” file.
 Here you find every step you have done protocolled.
 You can now copy the numbers you want to combine or delete after opening the video in the program again.
 This will save you time as you do not have analyze the whole video from the beginning (although you still have to to all steps again, but they are documented).
 Just make sure to skip the step you did an error.
 (“x” equals the name of the video)